zysilm-ai/open-claude-pilot/frontend/README.md

 ## Overview

-The OpenCodex frontend provides a real-time chat interface for interacting with autonomous AI coding agents.
+The BreezeRun frontend provides a real-time chat interface for interacting with autonomous AI coding agents.
 Built with React and TypeScript, it features optimized streaming, virtual scrolling, and rich tool visualization.

 ## Features